RyanM-Arista/ATD-AVD-Dual-DC/DEMO.md

 ➜  AristaValidatedDesigns make atd-setup
 ```

-Password needs to be entered during this process, this will automatically setup the AAA account required to push all the configuration changes to the devices.
+Password needs to be entered during this process, this will automatically setup the AAA credentials required to push all the configuration changes to the devices.
 The password can be found at the bottom area of the initial page.

 Enter and confirm using the Lab Credentials password.

-(This entire setup process would take between 15-20 minutes)
+(This setup process would take between 15-20 minutes)

 ### Step 5: